Ph.D. Candidate, Demography & Sociology, University of Pennsylvania

 B.A., Economics and Environmental Studies, Oberlin College, 2014

-Zohra Ansari-Thomas is a second-year PhD student in demography and sociology at the University of Pennsylvania.
-Her research interests broadly are in family formation, migration, fertility, and labor market outcomes.
-Zohra’s current work examines the relationship between migration, union formation, and union dissolution, as well as the effects of household composition on female labor force participation.
-She is also pursuing a dual master’s degree in statistics from the Wharton School at Penn.
-Prior to starting at Penn, Zohra worked as a policy analyst at the Guttmacher Institute, where her worked focused on sexual and reproductive health among immigrant populations and adolescents in the U.S. While working at Guttmacher, Zohra completed a Master of Public Health in epidemiology at the George Washington University, where her research focused on sexual activity, contraceptive use, and sexual violence among high school students in the U.S. She also holds a BA in economics and environmental studies from Oberlin College.
+Zohra Ansari-Thomas is a doctoral student in demography and sociology at the University of Pennsylvania.
+Zohra’s current work examines relationships between migration, family formation, and household composition.
+She is also interested in how families and household dynamics shape the labor market outcomes of immigrants, particularly women.
+In addition to her doctoral degree, Zohra is pursuing a master’s degree in statistics from the Wharton School at Penn.
+Prior to joining the Penn Population Studies Center, Zohra worked as a policy analyst at the Guttmacher Institute, where her work focused on sexual and reproductive health among immigrant populations and adolescents in the United States.
+Zohra completed a Master of Public Health in epidemiology at the George Washington University, where her research focused on sexual activity, contraceptive use, and sexual violence among high school students, and a Bachelor's degree in economics and environmental studies from Oberlin College.